253olivares/PHP-SQL--Bread-Blog-Site/README.md

 My class project createing a php blog site.
 For our project we created a recipe page that allows users to create an account and then uploaded recipes using sql for our backend database.
 This PHP project incorpurates the MVC data model and has a centeral theme of a bread site.
 Our SQL specific backend is MyPHPAdmin Sql.

-This project got us introduced to MVC model, Entity Database Relationships, and advance php data fetching and filtering techniques.
+This project got us introduced to MVC model, Entity Relationship Databse, and advance php data fetching and filtering techniques.

 Class Instructor: Louie Zhou